- Here's why regular bike care and maintenance is important

 Why regular bicycle care is important

-Dirt and the resulting rust, among other things, compromise the health of your entire bike.
-The cable's elascity is reduced, the brakes get cloged with mud and the gears become too stiff to change.
-Dirt in the chain, gears and breaks compromise the life span of the bike itself.
+It goes without any problems - so why should I clean or wash my bike?
+Quite simply: Dirt and the resulting rust, amongst other things, compromise the health of your entire bike.
+The cable's elasticity is reduced, the brakes get clogged with mud and the gears become too stiff to change.
+The service life of other parts is also shortened by dirt; the chain, for example, grinds off over time.

 Especially in winter, regular cleaning is a must, because road salts attack not only the components of your bike but also the paintwork and promotes rust formation.
-Without proper bike cleaning and maintenance, a component could break while riding and lead to an injury!
+But in general it is important to care for your bike as dirt can cause a component to break while riding and can lead to an injury!

 There is a special cleaning agent for almost every part of the bicycle.
 They can be a bit expensive.
 For basic cleaning, you can do without expensive special cleaning agents.
 When caring for your chain, however, we recommend spending a bit more to ensure a long-lasting chain.

 Soap is perfect for cleaning the frame and wheels.
-Make sure that the soap is biodegradable when cleaning the bike outside.
+Make sure that the soap is biodegradable if you are cleaning the bike outside.

-For the chain you can use a WD-40.
+For the cleaning of the chain, particularly if very dirty, you can use a penetrating lubricant, such as WD-40.

-When you take care of your chain, it's important you take care of it correctly.
+After an intensive cleaning of the chain, it is important that you also take care of it correctly.
 There are two options for this.

 You can choose between thin or thick oil.
 Dust and dirt adhere less to thin oil, but thin oil must be applied more often.
 Thick oil, on the other hand, attracts more dirt but is longer lasting.